 catastrophic drainage of a huge periglacial lake, dammed up during

-advanced to foot of the Highwood Mountains, thereby blocking the
+advanced to the foot of the Highwood Mountains, thereby blocking the

 Missouri and other rivers flowing into the lake from the

 southwest.
-When the ice began to melt, Lake Great Falls rapidly
+When the ice began to melt, This lake, which has

 Undoubtedly parts of that story are plausible, and probably account